zammad/zammad-documentation/api-ticket-attachment.rst

 ======

 To upload an attachment you need to save the attachment to a form id.
-The uploaded attachment will be saved in a temporarily storage and you need to create an article with the given form_id to actually save the uploaded attachment to the ticket (<api-ticket-article.rst#Create>).
+The uploaded attachment will be saved in a temporarily storage and you need to create an article with the given form_id to actually save the uploaded attachment to the ticket (_api-ticket-article#Create).

 Required permission: